bitnami/containers/bitnami/keycloak/README.md

 # How to deploy Keycloak in Kubernetes?

 Deploying Bitnami applications as Helm Charts is the easiest way to get started with our applications on Kubernetes.
-Read more about the installation in the [Bitnami Thanos Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/keycloak).
+Read more about the installation in the [Bitnami Keycloak Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/keycloak).

 # Why use a non-root container?